 Haneda Airport T2 amenities

 Like in Terminal 1, most of the shops can be found in Marketplace, between the North and South Wings.
 There are also a few duty-free stores on the 3rd floor, after immigration.
-On the 5th floor, you’ll find an observation deck, but it’s indoors not on the rooftop like in Terminal 1.
+On the 5th floor, you’ll find an indoor and outdoor observation decks.
+It’s our personal favorite out of the three decks because there’s even a HUB pub with a terrace on the observation deck, so why not enjoy a nice beer before your flight?

 Terminal 3 (T3): International flights